frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 Some were Buddhists, some were Hindus, some were nothing.
 Maybe there was a Protestant there.

-One time at the end of the meal, they were standing up to go, and one of them suddenly said to him, "What\'s this thing that you Catholics pray where you pray one and you pray ten and you pray one?
-What\'s that all about?"
+One time at the end of the meal, they were standing up to go, and one of them suddenly said to him, "What's this thing that you Catholics pray where you pray one and you pray ten and you pray one?
+What's that all about?"

-He said, "Oh, that\'s called the Rosary."
+He said, "Oh, that's called the Rosary."

-"And what\'s the one and what\'s the ten and what\'s the one?"
+"And what's the one and what's the ten and what's the one?"

 "The one is the *Our Father* and the ten are the *Hail Mary*s and the one is a *Glory Be*."

-"And what\'s all this about the Hail Mary?"
+"And what's all this about the *Hail Mary*?"

 And so, he began to explain.
 He began to give an impromptu talk on the Rosary to these very educated gentlemen who had never heard about any such thing in their life.